 The Vice President of Finance and other Executive Board members, as determined by the President, shall be bonded in an amount deemed practical by the Executive Board.

 Section 6.
-Audits
+Reviews

-The accounts of IABC/BC shall be audited not less than annually by an independent Certified Public Accountant, approved by the Executive Board, who shall provide a report to the Executive Board and the membership (available at the annual general meeting).
+The accounts of IABC/BC shall be reviewed not less than annually by an independent Certified Public Accountant, approved by the Executive Board, who shall provide a report to the Executive Board and the membership (available at the annual general meeting).

 Article 12 Policy Manual

 Meetings and procedures of IABC/BC shall be regulated and controlled according to the current edition of Robert’s Rules of Order (Revised) for parliamentary procedure, except as otherwise provided by these Bylaws.